Mint Julep

 How to Make a Mint Julep

 Mint juleps are traditionally served in silver julep cups, but if you don’t have one, that’s ok!
-In a pinch, a rocks glass works too.
+In a pinch, a rocks glass or highball glass works too.

-• Start by muddling the mint with a little simple syrup at the bottom of the cup.
-You only need to muddle it lightly to release its fragrant oils.
-If you bruise or grind the mint leaves too much, their flavor can become bitter.
+• Start by lightly muddling the mint with a little simple syrup at the bottom of the cup.
+Be careful not to bruise or grind the mint leaves too much.
+If you do, their flavor can become bitter.

 • Top with the bourbon, and fill the cup with crushed ice.
 Stir the drink until the glass becomes frosted on the outside.

 • Taste and adjust.
-My #1 tip for making cocktails at home!
-If you don’t love your first sip of a drink, don’t hesitate to adjust the balance of flavors.
-When I make this mint julep recipe, for example, I often add an extra splash of simple syrup to make it a bit sweeter.
+I often add an extra splash of simple syrup to make it a bit sweeter.
 If you find the drink too strong, keep in mind that the ice will dilute it as it melts.

 • Garnish and serve.
-Top your mint julep with more crushed ice to create a dome, and garnish with a sprig of mint.
-A tip from bartender Chris McMillian: Lightly slap the mint before you stick it in the drink.
-This will release its refreshing scent.
+Top your glass with more crushed ice to create a dome, and garnish with a sprig of mint.

 Enjoy!